yashaxvi/Voting-DAPP-using-Blockchain/README.md

 A decentralized voting system based on [Ethereum blockchain](https://ethereum.org/dapps/) technology.

-> This was the semester project for our Database Management Systems Course.
+> This was the semester project.

 ## System Workflow